-2022/23 2023/24 ٧ /ariance
+2023/24 2024/25 Varia nce

 £000 £000 £000 %

-Police Core Grant 96,298 96,632 334 0.34%
+Police Core Grant 96,632 102,384 5,752 5.95%

-Ringfenced Grant (Uplift) 1,510 3,076 1,566 103.71%
+Ringfenced Grant (Uplift) 3,077 4,755 1,678 54.53%

+Additional Recruitment (Uplift) - 1,632 1,632 N/A

 Legacy Council Tax Grants 9,305 9,305 0 0%

-Pensions Grant 1,565 1,565 0 0%
+Pensions Grant 1,565 5,489 3,924 250.73%

+Pay Award Grant 3,692 - (3,692) N/A

-Total all Grants 108,678 110,578 1,900 1.75%
+Total all Grants 114,271 123,565 9,294 8.13%

-Increasing and maintaining police officer numbers to meet government Police Uplift Programme (PUP) targets through to at least 2024/25 means that savings requirements will have to be met from a significantly smaller proportion of our budget that excludes officer pay.
-The government funding for PUP for 2023/24 must be spent on the costs of recruiting officers, plus the additional costs that supports recruitment, training, uniform provision, vehicles and the other back-office functions that makes the recruitment and retention of officers possible.
+Increasing and maintaining police officer numbers to meet government Police Uplift Programme (PUP) targets through to at least 2024/25 means that savings requirements continue to have to be met from a significantly smaller proportion of our budget that excludes officer pay.
+The government funding for PUP for 2024/25 must be spent on the costs of recruiting officers, plus the additional costs that support recruitment, training, uniform provision, vehicles and the other back-office functions that make the recruitment and retention of officers possible.
 Therefore, this does not then help fund the additional pressures outlined previously.

-Central funding for PUP means that officer numbers cannot be frozen or cut during this period as £3.076m of funding (shown in the above table) is linked to achieving the Uplift targets.
+Central funding for PUP means that officer numbers cannot be frozen or cut during this period as £6.387m of funding (shown in the above table) is linked to achieving the Uplift targets.

-As part of the police settlement PCCs were given the flexibility to increase the precept by up to £15 per annum (22 pence per week at Band B/ 29 pence at Band D) without the need to go to a referendum.
+As part of the police settlement PCCs were given the flexibility to increase the precept by up to £13 per annum (19 pence per week at Band B / 25 pence at Band D) without the need to go to a referendum.
 Following a period of consultation with the public the PCC took the decision to raise the precept by the maximum allowed.
 By doing this, the PCC has been able to provide funding to balance the budget and help maintain current levels of service in the face of high levels of inflation.

-However, the detailed settlement for forces only outlined detail for 2023/24.
-This leaves some uncertainty on the financial detail going forward and there will be a general election no later than January 2025.
+However, the detailed settlement for forces only outlined detail for 2024/25.
+This leaves some uncertainty on the financial detail going forward and there will now be a general election on 4th July 2024.

 Given the ongoing global economic issues, and the significant pressure on inflationary costs, the prudent assumptions made in the MTFP are now even more appropriate.
-The Constabulary has now commenced the process of the new round of strategic financial planning, and will consult with the PCC throughout this process.
+The Constabulary has now commenced the process of the new round of strategic financial planning, and will consult with the newly elected PCC throughout this process.
 There are no going concern issues as a result, as funding to police forces will continue, but there may be risks to the levels of service currently offered.

-The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2023/24 to 2026/27 and these can be found at the link below:
+The PCC has published the Reserves Strategy and the Capital Strategy in the new MTFP for 2024/25 to 2027/28 and these can be found at the link below: